 Puppy Potty Training Pads and Grass Litter Boxes: What’s What?

-As you can see below, we’ve included images of puppy potty training pads and dog grass litter boxes for you to peruse and get the general idea of what these dog housebreaking products represent.
+As you can see below, we’ve included images of puppy potty training pads and dog grass litter boxes for you to peruse and get a general idea of what these dog housebreaking products represent.

-Puppy training pads are absorbent potty pads that hold in the liquid and generally have a quick drying surface.
-While your dog is being trained new bathroom routines, you can teach him or her to use these potty pads so that your floors would stay relatively clean and dry.
+Puppy training pads are absorbent potty pads that hold in the liquid and generally have a quick-drying surface.
+While your dog is being trained in new bathroom routines, you can teach him or her to use these potty pads so that your floors would stay relatively clean and dry.
 Most puppy training pads can even be used with elderly dogs that are having trouble controlling their bathroom habits.